The Upholsterers: Releases

 The songs were recorded at Third Man Studio and produced by White and Muldoon.
 Those tracks were then mixed at Ghetto Recorders in Detroit.
 The record itself came with a variety of inserts, such as a sticker for White's business Third Man Upholstery, his own business cards, a "fabric" sample of sandpaper, a Muldoon Studio business card and a reproduction of an WE Klomp upholstery tag.
-The single was pressed in a limited quantity and is highly collectible, selling for around $400–900 on eBay.
+The single was pressed in a limited quantity and is highly collectible.
+The single featured in John Peel's Record Box, a collection of the late British DJs favourite records.

+The duo released a second single, "Your Furniture Was Always Dead … I Was Just Afraid To Tell You", however only 100 copies were produced and White and Muldoon hid them all in pieces of upholstered furniture.
+Two of the singles were discovered in 2014.

 After the band

 White became famous with his other duo, The White Stripes, and later the groups The Raconteurs and The Dead Weather.
 White received multiple Grammy Awards for his music with The White Stripes, and his collaboration with Loretta Lynn.

-Muldoon still resides in Detroit.
+Muldoon resides in Detroit.
 He has taken photographs for The White Stripes' "The Denial Twist" single, which portray Jack White standing over a dead raccoon and Meg White playing music for a raccoon.
 Muldoon's photo is on the back of the single's sleeve.

-Muldoon went on to form the family band The Muldoons, with his two sons, Shane (age 9) and Hunter (age 13).
+Muldoon went on to form the family band The Muldoons with his two sons, Shane and Hunter, who were aged 10 and 13 at the time.

-In film

-The Upholsterers were discussed in the documentary film It Might Get Loud.